 But by the late 15th century, some of the family were found at Humberstone in Leicestershire.
 "The manor [of Humberstone] was granted by the Conqueror to Hugh de Grentemaisnel, and was held as part of the honour of Leicester, in 1474, by Sir William Haselrigge."

 Early History of the Asslerigg family

-Another 111 words (8 lines of text) covering the years 162 and 1622 are included under the topic Early Asslerigg History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Asslerigg research.
+Another 56 words (4 lines of text) covering the years 1622, 1629, 1632 and 1661 are included under the topic Early Asslerigg History in all our PDF Extended History products and printed products wherever possible.

 Asslerigg Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Asslerigg has appeared include Haselrigg, Haselrigge, Hasselrigg, Hasselrigge, Haslerigg, Haslerigge, Hazelrigg, Hazelrigge, Hazellrigg, Hazlerigg, Hazlerigge, Hazelrig and many more.

 Early Notables of the Asslerigg family

 Distinguished members of the family include Sir Arthur Haselrig or Hesilrige (d.
 1661), statesman, was eldest son of Sir Thomas Hesilrige, bart., of Noseley, Leicestershire, and Frances, daughter of William Gorges of Alderton, Northamptonshire.
 "His father died in 1629, and...